 Restaurant Hunter launched in 2011 on Long Island, expanding to FiOS1 News Lower Hudson Valley in 2015 and FiOS1 News New Jersey in 2017, with each channel getting its own original content.
 It quickly became the most popular original program on all three channels, with restaurants featured on the show reporting sales increases of up to 60% after their segment aired.
 Between the three versions of the show, I executive produced 100 new episodes a year (hosting 70 of them), managing a nine-person staff.
 New episodes premiered Thursday nights at 8 pm, with re-airs accounting for roughly 20 hours a week of programming on each channel.
 While FiOS1 News shuttered in November of 2019, Restaurant Hunter still lives on, as Verizon chose to add the fan-favorite programming to its video-on-demand library.

 In January of 2020, I added podcaster to my resume, launching Hot Takes on a Plate on the Bleav Podcast Network.
-From fun food debates to serious looks at how food intersects with current events, listeners get to eavesdrop on the ultimate food fights, as I debate my culinary world friends and other eating enthusiasts in their areas of expertise while also sharing restaurant industry insight as it pertains to current events.
-In addition, I’ve been working on an independent documentary I conceived about how COVID-19 is impacting New York’s restaurants and freelance writing, including for The Washington Post.
+From fun food debates to serious looks at how food intersects with current events, listeners get to eavesdrop on candid conversations with my culinary world friends and other eating enthusiasts.
+In addition, I’ve been directing an independent documentary about how COVID-19 has impacted New York’s restaurants and freelance writing, including for The Washington Post.